smallcolin/wine/README.md

   2. browse and upload new images to the gallery
   3. Create a new wine
   4. Leave comments on each item's page (and edit them)
+  5. Browse through previous orders
-  5. Be able to add items (wine) to the shopping cart, then purchase
+  6. Be able to add items (wine) to the shopping cart, then purchase

 Admin has the abiltity to:-
   1. Create and edit a new country category